twohappycavies/icetagrun/README.md

 # icetagrun
-privacy polocy for the app icetagrun
+privacy policy for the app icetagrun